NrichAI/Chomi-AI/README.md

 ## Ecosystem Position

-Chomi is the **psychological application layer** of the NRich behavioral intelligence ecosystem.
+Chomi is the Jungian psychology application layer of the **NRich** behavioral intelligence ecosystem.

 ```
 ┌─────────────────────────────────────────────────────────────┐